Permify/targe/CONTRIBUTING.md

 ## Ways to contribute

-* **Contribute to codebase:** We're collaboratively working with our community to make Kivo the best it can be!
+* **Contribute to codebase:** We're collaboratively working with our community to make Targe the best it can be!
 You can develop new features, fix existing issues or make third-party integrations/packages.

 ### Contribution Steps